WordPress/openverse/rfcs/README.md

 The following is the RFC process for Openverse:

-1. Write an RFC document using Markdown.
+1. Write an RFC document (A project proposal, implementation plan, etc.) using
+1. Create a new directory in `/rfcs` for your initiative.
+Markdown.
-2. Open a PR into this repository to add the RFC in the `rfcs` folder.
-Name the file using this format:
+1. Add your document to the project folder using this format:

 ```
-YYYYMMDD-<snake case rfc title>.md
+YYYYMMDD-<snake case rfc type>.md
 ```

-3. Wait for feedback.
+1. Wait for feedback.
 Please `@` contributors you think might have specific and applicable knowledge to the problem space.
-4. Revise based on feedback.
+1. Revise based on feedback.
-5. Allow for a minimum of **5** days for review by contributors and the community.
+1. Allow for a minimum of **5** days for review by contributors and the community.
-6. Continue until approval from at least two core contributors has been given and there are no absolute blockers raised.
+1. Continue until approval from at least two core contributors has been given and there are no absolute blockers raised.
-7. Create the related milestone and issues for the implementation plan.
+1. Create the related milestone and issues for the implementation plan.
 Link to the milestone in the final RFC and merge it.

 ## Format

+> Please see the [project process](../docs/project-process.md) document for
+> additional information of the different types of proposals accepted in
+> Openverse and how to format them.

 There is no concrete format for RFCs but they probably (but not necessarily) should include the following sections: